openSUSE/obs-build/README.md

  - XEN
  - ZVM (S390)

- In addition there is currently experimental support for
+ In addition there is currently experimental support for:
  - UML
  - PVM (PowerPC)
  - OpenStack
  - Amazon EC2

- For hardware emulation there are
+ For hardware emulation there are:
  - qemu
    which runs a QEMU system emulator inside of KVM.
 This can be considered also secure and reproducible.